-Pan Macmillan Paper Statement
+Pan Macmillan Paper Policy

 Pan Macmillan operates in the United Kingdom as a division of Macmillan Publishers International Limited (MPIL).
 MPIL also operates warehousing and distribution services under Macmillan Distribution (MDL), which operates under an Outsourcing Agreement as an extension of Pan Macmillan’s FSC Certification.

 As book publishers we delight in satisfying readers who quest for knowledge, take joy from discovery, and are captivated by the imagination and creativity of our authors.
 We promote a passion for reading — across generations and cultures — that engages, enlightens, and empowers tens of millions of people each year.
-We have the honor to make among the most wonderful of introductions: that of an author to a reader.
+We have the honour to make the most wonderful of introductions: that of an author to a reader.

 Macmillan’s commitment to environmental sustainability focuses on the reduction of greenhouse gas emissions in order to reduce our impacts on global anthropogenic climate change.
 We also value healthy forests and renewable forestry and biodiversity, clean water and air, conservation and stewardship of natural resources and protection of human rights and dignity.
 Moreover, we support a just timber supply to mitigate deforestation and eliminate illegal and unsustainable practices.

 Macmillan focuses on these following attributes when purchasing paper in order to minimize our carbon footprint:

 - Sourcing paper from manufacturers with the lowest carbon profiles and least impactful transportation practices from paper mill to book printer and binder.

 - Each year, Macmillan asks our supplier mills for which we directly source paper to give us their Scope 1 and Scope 2 carbon emissions, as defined by the Greenhouse Gas Protocol.
 Macmillan uses lower carbon profile vendors in order to support sustainable manufacturing that is consistent with our commitment.